 The Capital Improvement Plan, or CIP, is meant to reflect a comprehensive picture of the needs and activities throughout San Angelo's municipal government.
 The CIP is a planning tool and does not function as a funding source.

 In 2007, the City of San Angelo prepared and adopted the first five-year CIP to better reflect a comprehensive picture of the needs and activities throughout the organization.
-City staff is currently preparing the 2017-22 Capital Improvement Plan.
+On March 21, 2017, Council adopted the 2017-22 Capital Improvement Plan.
 Eligible projects must have a useful life of at least three years, have a total estimated cost of more than $25,000 and require six months or more to complete.
 Street, water, drainage and park projects are included in the CIP, as is the renovation and expansion of City Auditorium.

 The city charter requires that a five-year CIP be published and available to citizens – which will be in hard copy form at City Hall, 72 W. College Ave., and online.
 The charter further mandates that public input will be sought to ensure it addresses citizens’ needs and wishes.
 Public input may be offered via an online form at cosatx.us/CIPinput.

-San Angeloans can share thoughts of what should be the City’s capital improvement priorities during an upcoming public forum on Tuesday, February 23 at 6 p.m.
-The forum will be in the City Council chambers at the McNease Convention Center, 501 Rio Concho Drive.
-Afterward, the forum will be broadcast daily on SATV, Suddenlink channel 17, and will be available on the City’s website and on its YouTube channel.
+San Angeloans shared thoughts of what should be the City’s capital improvement priorities during a public forum on Tuesday, February 23 at 6 p.m.
+The forum was held in the City Council chambers at the McNease Convention Center, 501 Rio Concho Drive.
+Afterward, the forum was broadcast daily on SATV, Suddenlink channel 17, and is available on the City’s website and on its YouTube channel.

 GFOA Distinguished Budget Presentation submission